TrellixVulnTeam/swahilipython_SCMU/Doc/library/sched.rst

 --------------

-The :mod:`sched` module defines a class which implements a general purpose event
+The :mod:`sched` module defines a kundi which implements a general purpose event
 scheduler:

 .. class:: scheduler(timefunc=time.monotonic, delayfunc=time.sleep)

-   The :class:`scheduler` class defines a generic interface to scheduling events.
+   The :class:`scheduler` kundi defines a generic interface to scheduling events.
    It needs two functions to actually deal with the "outside world" --- *timefunc* should be callable without arguments, and return  a number (the "time", in any units whatsoever).
 The *delayfunc* function should be callable with one